-In 2021, all individuals may deduct qualified medical expenses that exceed 7.5% of AGI for the year.
+In 2022, all individuals may deduct unreimbursed qualified medical expenses that exceed 7.5% of their 2021 adjusted gross income.
 You may be able to maximize your deduction in spite of the limitation by "bunching" your discretionary medical expenses and procedures into one year.